JaapHinke/iottum/push-api/index.md

 The `Message` field in the SNS notifcation payload contains a JSON string with the actual data events (as an array).

-### Fields included in all events
+#### generic fields

-Data events for all categories contain:
+Data events for all categories contain these generic fields:
 * `timestamp_utc`
    an _ISO 8601 string_ with the timestamp of the original event (sensor message or booking event)
 * `source`